OscarVsp/PoroBot/README.md

 # PoroBot

-This is a small discord bot written in python using the [disnake library](https://github.com/DisnakeDev/disnake), implenting various features for my servers.
+This is a small discord bot written in python using the [disnake library](https://github.com/DisnakeDev/disnake), implenting various lol features for my servers.

 I don't plan to make a well documented repo here, but feel free check the code if you want.